Helping You With Lasting Powers of Attorney

 When a person has been assessed as lacking mental capacity and does not have in place an appropriate Lasting Power of Attorney, the Court of Protection will often become involved.
 Fraser Dawbarns offers specialist advice and services relating to issues concerning an individual’s mental capacity and the associated proceedings at the Court of Protection.
 Find out more about our Court of Protection services.

-Wills and Estate Disputes
+Attorney and Deputy Disputes

 Why Choose Fraser Dawbarns to Help You?